Explore the DG world:

 Zimerman’s first recording for Deutsche Grammophon, a Chopin recital, was released in 1977.
 His discography as an exclusive DG artist includes many landmark recordings, among them the piano concertos of Beethoven and Brahms with the Wiener Philharmoniker and Bernstein; the Grieg and Schumann concertos with the Berliner Philharmoniker and Karajan; Debussy’s Préludes; and Chopin’s two piano concertos with the Polish Festival Orchestra, a hand-picked ensemble of outstanding young Polish musicians created by Zimerman to mark the 150th anniversary of Chopin’s death in 1999.

-Zimerman’s first solo album for over twenty-five years, a recording of Schubert’s late Piano Sonatas D959 and D960, was issued by Deutsche Grammophon in September 2017.
+Zimerman’s first solo album for over 25 years, a recording of Schubert’s late Piano Sonatas D959 and D960, was issued in September 2017.
 He followed this with a centenary tribute to his friend Leonard Bernstein: a live recording of the composer’s Symphony No.2 “The Age of Anxiety”, recorded with the Berliner Philharmoniker and Sir Simon Rattle and released in August 2018.

 In December 2020 the pianist reunited with Rattle in challenging circumstances to record the complete Beethoven piano concertos with the London Symphony Orchestra as part of the Beethoven 250 celebrations.
 Their live performances from LSO St Luke’s were streamed on DG Stage and received widespread acclaim.
-Concerto No.1 was issued for download and streaming on the anniversary of Beethoven’s baptism, 17 December 2020.
+Concerto No. 1 was issued digitally on the anniversary of Beethoven’s baptism, 17 December 2020.
 The full album was released in all formats in July 2021 to rave reviews (“these performances are as near definitive as I ever expect to hear.
 Krystian Zimerman … just gets better with the years” – BBC Music Magazine).

-Zimerman’s most recent album – Karol Szymanowski: Piano Works – sees him return to his Polish roots to pay tribute to his compatriot on the 140th anniversary of the composer’s birth.
-Released on CD and digitally in September 2022, and on vinyl a month later, it features a series of richly varied solo works, ranging from some of the early Preludes Op.
+Zimerman’s next album – Karol Szymanowski: Piano Works – saw him go back to his Polish roots to pay tribute to his compatriot on the 140th anniversary of the composer’s birth.
+Released in September 2022, it features a series of richly varied solo works, ranging from some of the early Preludes Op.
 1 and Variations on a Polish Folk Theme Op.
 10 to Masques Op.
-34, written during the First World War, and four of the Mazurkas Op.
-50.
+34 and four of the Mazurkas Op.
+50. Summed up by The Guardian as “a marvellous disc from an utterly exceptional artist”, the album won the pianist his seventh Gramophone Award.

 Krystian Zimerman was born into a musical family in Zabrze in southern Poland in 1956.
 He was introduced to chamber music-making as an infant by the many musicians who visited his home, received his first piano lessons at the age of five from his pianist father and subsequently studied privately and at the Katowice Conservatory with Andrzej Jasiński.
 Zimerman made his breakthrough in 1975 when he won First Prize at the International Fryderyk Chopin Competition in Warsaw.
 Although the 18-year-old emerged as the prestigious competition’s youngest ever winner, he recognised that he needed time to develop his artistry.
 In 1976 he was invited by the legendary Artur Rubinstein to work with him in Paris.
 Fresh artistic and psychological insights arose from his consequent period of close study with one of the 20th century’s greatest pianists, as well as from time spent with Claudio Arrau, Emil Gilels, Sviatoslav Richter and Arturo Benedetti Michelangeli, among others.